happybored/happybored.github.io/_pages/about.md

 - *2016.09 - 2020.06*; Huazhong University of Science and Technology;Bachelor of engineering; School of Artificial Intelligence and Automation.

 # 💻 Internships and Working Experience
-- *2020.5 - 2021.6*; Beijing Waytous Technology Co., Ltd; full-time work as a Software Engineer; develop and maintain the software framework of auto-driving.
+- *2020.5 - 2021.6*: Beijing Waytous Technology Co., Ltd;
+  full-time work as a Software Engineer: develop and maintain the software framework of auto-driving.
   * Participated in the development of sensor management framework
   * Developed a long-term visual localization system

-- *2020.5 - 2021.6*; Guangdong Provincial People's Hospital; intern as an AI model engineer; design and train AI model for medical image.
+- *2020.5 - 2021.6*: Guangdong Provincial People's Hospital;
+  intern as an AI model engineer: design and train AI model for medical image.
   * Designed an AI model to diagnose pulmonary hypertension

 <!-- # 🎖 Honors and Awards
 - *2021.10* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.